alterNERDtive/EDDiscovery-wiki/Home.md

 # Next Version

-10.2.0 Will be released..
+10.2.0 Released on 24th August 2018 for ED 3.X

+See [[Release Notes|https://github.com/EDDiscovery/EDDiscovery/releases]]

+Voice pack V9 is for this version - please update!

 # Current Version

-10.1.0 Released on 14th June 2018 for ED 3.0.X

-See [[Release Notes|https://github.com/EDDiscovery/EDDiscovery/releases]]

-* INARA
-* DLL Integration
-* History Limit Loading
-* Lots of other goodies - see the release notes.

-Voice pack V8 is for this version - please update!

 Also see [[Previous Releases|Previous Releases]] for past history of EDDiscovery.